jirib/notes/README.md

 Similarly, to view printed PDF, one needs 'PDF Viewer', eg. `SumatraPDF.exe` on Windows: again, see External Tools in Preferences.

+#### styles

+Language of a style in Scribus seem to work this way:

+- in the general Preferences, there's 'Document Setup - Language': this influences document language of the future documents, that is, of documents to be created.
+That is: if 'French' is in 'Preferences - Document Setup - Language', then after new document creation, the 'Default Paragraph Style' would use 'Default Character Style' 'French' language.

+- once a document is opened, its text language by default is determined by the setting of the document creation; that is, even if you update 'Document Setup' language, the styles would still have the original language value; the only way to influence default language of a newly created text frame, is to update existing 'Default Character Style' language

 ## hardware